 Sia is a studio potter and teacher in Vancouver, WA.

 Pottery is one of the most expensive investments in beauty because it costs so much to ship.
-In taking notes the past three years of shipping out my pottery orders to pottery lovers, I now have an efficient system and process that I have found to be the most economical for my customers and for me.
-I use Priority Mail since they are so dependable and I have had only one casualty in my pottery shipments among hundreds.
-The flat rate shipping is also less costly than going by the weight of the pots.
-The cost of mailing includes shipping supplies to make the box pretty/safely bound/padded and the time spent packaging everything up with love and attention.
+In taking notes the past three years of shipping out my pottery orders to pottery lovers, I have an efficient system and process.
+The cost of shipping & handling includes shipping supplies to make the box pretty/safely bound/padded and the time spent packaging everything up with love and attention.

 I try to reuse as much as I can in my packaging, be it a grocery bag, a cardboard box or a bubble wrap mailer.
 I save it all and reuse for my packaging wherever I can.
 By shopping with me you are helping to preserve our planet’s stunning gifts and beauty.

 Everything in the studio has been created with reverence for the medium and the process and it brings me joy to know this is going to another person who appreciates it.
-My packages will always have my favorite RainCloud Mama colors, hand-drawn notes and cards and artistic touches throughout.
+My packages have my favorite RainCloud & sky colors, hand-drawn notes and cards and artistic touches throughout.

 Youth ceramics classes can be found at Firmly Planted Homeschool Resource Center.
 Registration for the Spring semester will open shortly after Christmas; sign up for their newsletter to receive that update.
 Some classes fill quickly.